Resources & Tips for Mentors

 - review resources and documentation of research and leadership project.

-- Continue to identify resources that the student should be consulting as she/he progresses.
+- Continue to identify resources that the student should be consulting as they progress.

 - Written project status reports may be a good idea if your schedule is very busy.
 Writing also helps the student integrate the details of their day-to-day work into a larger project framework.

-- If the student attends a group meeting, encourage her/him/them to participate or present work.
+- If the student attends a group meeting, encourage them to participate or present work.

 Identify Benchmarks & Recognize Accomplishments

-- Students often feel very frustrated in a research setting, so be sure to recognize their accomplishments, large and small, as their work progresses.
-You may need to help them understand that in many cases frustration is an integral part of moving forward.
+- Students can feel frustrated and/or challenged at times in a research setting, so be sure to recognize their accomplishments, large and small, as their work progresses.
+You may need to help them understand that in many cases these feelings are an integral part of moving forward.

 - Students may need more structure, including expected project milestones and/or updates.